Chilling Clip Shows Courtney Love Warned Actresses About Harvey Weinstein In 2005

 Back in 2005, singer-songwriter Courtney Love offered up some now chilling words of wisdom on a red carpet.

-After comedian Natasha Leggero asked if Love could offer any advice to young girls moving to Hollywood, Love hesitated, “I’ll get libeled if I say it,” she said.
+After comedian Natasha Leggero asked if Love could offer any advice to young girls moving to Hollywood, Love hesitated.
+“I’ll get libelled if I say it,” she said.
 “If Harvey Weinstein invites you to a private party at the Four Seasons, don’t go.”

 In hindsight, it was a sobering moment for such a lighthearted event, the Pamela Anderson Comedy Central Roast.
 The clip resurfaced online recently and has since gone viral in light of the numerous allegations (and seemingly endless recollections) against Weinstein.